 Non-compete agreements are enforceable in Alabama as long as they meet the requirements set forth in state law.

 - Non-competes generally.
 Non-competes are enforceable if they are in writing, supported by consideration, and include the signatures of all parties.
 These agreements can be enforced against employees of commercial entities as long as the employer is protecting a legitimate business interest (listed below) and the duration of the agreement is for two (2) years or less (or eighteen (18) months or less in the case of non-solicitation).

-- To safeguard a “Protectable Interest.”
-A protectable interest includes trade secrets, confidential information, business relationships and contacts, goodwill formed with customers, patients, vendors, and clients (applies to both ongoing businesses as well as a specific area of trade), and highly specialized training (does not include general job skills).
+- Protectable interests.
+A protectable interest includes trade secrets, confidential information, business relationships and contacts, goodwill formed with customers, patients, vendors, and clients, and specialized training (does not include general job skills).

 - AL Section 8-1-190

 - AL Section 8-1-191

 - Cherry, Bekaert Holland v.
 Brown, 582 So.
 2d 502 (Ala.
 1991)

 - Benchmark Medical Holdings, Inc. v.
 Barnes, 328 F. Supp.
 2d 1236 (M.D.
 Ala.
 2004)

 - Friddle v.
 Raymond, 575 So.
 2d 1038 (Ala.
 1991)